Appgate FederalAugust 10, 2021

 We’re on a better track

 With setbacks, we tend to rise to the challenge.
-The good news is that the U.S. government, via The White House Executive Order on Improving The Nation’s Cybersecurity published in May 2021, has acknowledged the areas of federal cybersecurity that should be prioritized by agencies.
+The good news is that the U.S. government, via The White House Executive Order on Improving The Nation’s Cybersecurity, has acknowledged the areas of federal cybersecurity that should be prioritized by agencies.
 It’s not only descriptive in its guidance but is also prescriptive and aligns well with what the government’s cybersecurity authoritative sources (NIST, NSA, DoD, DHS, etc.) have been promoting for quite some time.
 The key theme going forward will be implementation of data security-focused Zero Trust architectures, which NIST, NSA and the DoD have been very vocal about for a while.

 Once the best practices defined by the authoritative sources are deployed, the federal cybersecurity ecosystem will be in a much better state.
 However, time isn’t on our side.
 Cyber adversaries don’t have to deal with congressional approvals, political agendas, bureaucracy, budget issues, etc. As has been said by many in the industry “the adversary only has to be correct once while the defender has to be right every time.”
 We must change the narrative to make it more difficult for adversaries to attack our infrastructure, and if they do attack, we must have well-defined consequences.